Univas01/ZoneDigitalProject/README.md

 **Demonstrate edge or corner cases would consider**

+**Feature:** Finding out when the next episode of EastEnders occurs

 **Scenario**: Searching for next episode before the Start Time
 * Given today is next available episode
 * When user searches before the start time